eric-cyp24/Kyber768cbd.jl/README.md

 <ul>

-<li>Option 1: if you have the space download all provided data at once with
+<li>Option 1: if you have the space, download all provided data at once with

 ```
 $ julia --project scripts/downloaddata.jl                # requires 19 GB